axelmukwena/cloudquery-rails/README.md

 ---

-Cloudquery uses a credential file which can be obtained from the [Google Cloud Console](https://developers.google.com/workspace/guides/create-credentials#create_credentials_for_a_service_account).
+GCP credentials can be obtained from the [Google Cloud Console](https://developers.google.com/workspace/guides/create-credentials#create_credentials_for_a_service_account).
 Do make sure a user's Cloud Resource Manager API for `myproject` is enabled by checking the [Resource Manager](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com).

-For a multi-user application, you should copy the contents of each `json` credential file and save them in a string column, for instance.
+Copy the entire contents of the `json` credential file and save them in a string column, for instance.

 ```json
 {